glpaparelli/parallel-distributed-system/theory/pds-tldr.md

   The OpenCV devs are an example of them.
 The focus of the course is being system programmers.
 - **Application programmers**: experts of a given application domain (AI, video processing, compression...), and usually want to have libraries that provides abstractions close to their way of thinking.
 They don't feel the need to understand what's going on inside nor how to exploit the resources of the machine they are using.
 ## Parallel Computing
-**Parallel computing is the practice of identifying and exposing parallelism in our software**, while understanding the cost, benefits and limitations of the tools of the chosen implementation
+**Parallel computing is the practice of identifying and exposing parallelism in our software, while understanding the cost, benefits and limitations of the tools of the chosen implementation**
 ### Example: Book Translation
 Say that we want to translate a book from English to Italian.
 Let's assume that the book has $m$ pages and we spend a given amount of time $t_{page} = 1\ \text{hour}$ to translate a single page.